 GIR Vince Sheehan Service Award

-The GIR Service Award is given to an individual based on their contributions to the AAMC GIR Community.
+The GIR Vince Sheehan Service Award is given to an individual based on their contributions to the AAMC GIR Community.
 These nominations are intended to recognize an individual for significant and long-lasting impact in the field of academic medical center information technology, and to the GIR community.
-It is designed to honor an individual whose personal commitment and dedication has made a lasting impression on academic medicine and the GIR community.
+It is designed to honor an individual whose personal commitment and dedication embodies the qualities of a leader, mentor, and role model in the GIR community.
 This award cannot be self-nominated.

-- Describe the person being nominated for this role and a summary nominating statement on why you feel they deserve to be recognized for long-lasting impact.
+- Describe the person being nominated for this role and a summary nominating statement on why you are nominating this person for this award.

 - What other information can you provide that would help us evaluate this person’s contributions to academic medicine and the GIR?